 There are so many really good guided meditations on Insight Timer and also on YouTube.

-If you find yourself getting angry or anxious, go put on some music or do some deep breathing exercises.
+If you are angry or anxious, put on some music or do some deep breathing exercises.
 You must learn how to control all your emotions or they will control you.

 How Do You Move On After a Long-Term Marriage?

 Life is going to be so different.
 It’s going to be scary, lonely, overwhelming, maybe even a wee bit depressing BUT it’s also going to be filled with hope, joy, new beginnings, new relationships and so many wonderful new opportunities.

 I remember when I left my ex I had many days where I felt absolutely hopeless and wasn’t sure if I could go on nor did I want to.
 It was a terrible and scary time in my life but I made it through.

 And so will you!

 How to Get Over a Divorce After a Long Marriage